sri1991/ai_agents/README.md

 *   **Challenge:** Handling conflicting or inconsistent results from different agents.
     *   **Solution:** Implement conflict resolution mechanisms and use weighted averaging to combine results.
 *   **Challenge:** Preventing information loss during aggregation.
     *   **Solution:** Use techniques such as summarization and data visualization to preserve important details.

-#### Banking Use Cases & Examples
+#### Use Cases & Examples
-*   **Customer Profiling:** An aggregator agent combines data from different sources (transaction history, social media, credit score) to create a comprehensive customer profile.
+*   **Banking - Customer Profiling:** An aggregator agent combines data from different sources (transaction history, social media, credit score) to create a comprehensive customer profile.
-*   **Investment Recommendation:** An aggregator agent combines recommendations from different investment analysts to provide a comprehensive investment recommendation.
-*   **Risk Assessment:** An aggregator agent combines risk assessments from different sources to provide an overall risk assessment for a customer or transaction.

-## Conclusion

-These multi-agent patterns provide a foundation for designing and implementing sophisticated banking applications.
-By understanding the advantages, disadvantages, and potential challenges of each pattern, developers can build robust and effective MAS solutions.
-The key is to choose the right pattern or combination of patterns based on the specific requirements of the application.
-Remember to consider security implications, scalability, and potential points of failure when designing your system.
+*   **Healthcare:** In healthcare, multi-agent systems enhance patient monitoring, resource allocation, and personalized treatment planning [2].
+*   **Maritime Attack Simulation:** Agents working in teams capture the interactions between encroaching terrorist boats and defense vessels [5].
+*   **Sports Training and Medicine:** Enhancing sports training and medicine [4].